 - Strong Distributions/Dividends/Draws – this doesn’t happen too often but I’ve seen this happen with operations that have been in business for long periods of time.
 The owner(s) become accustomed to certain minimum distributions or dividends and continue to take money out of the company at the old rates when cash is needed for other purposes.
 These other purposes include expansion, seasonal adjustments, or even temporary lulls in profitability.
 By removing equity from the balance sheet, it makes it more difficult for management to meet their obligations as they come due.

-So balance sheet insolvency is caused by a current ratio of less than 1.00 or a negative equity section.
+Balance sheet insolvency is caused by a current ratio of less than 1.00 or a negative equity section.

 This exists when you finally can no longer take the stress of dealing with the insolvency issues.
 This is a legal term meaning you have requested the federal government appoint someone called a trustee to help you.
 This is referred to as a Chapter 11 Bankruptcy.
 You believe that under a reorganization plan, that you can fully recover from the current situation but you need the federal government’s help in keeping your creditors at bay.
 This is often used by larger operations and small businesses with a lot of employees.
 Remember, the second reason a business exists is to provide secured employment for your staff.
 Bankruptcy isn’t necessarily about you; it is about protecting them too.